Jerk (music genre): Origins

 In 2021, New York rapper Xaviersobased formed the collective 1c34, who reimagined the sound of jerk rap into a completely different style, adapting its framework to fit the evolving aesthetics of underground rap.
 They are credited with spearheading and popularizing the movement which was then further developed by Californian producer kashpaint.
-This new style of jerk rap blended elements of cloud rap, digicore, Milwaukee lowend and plugg, with songs being released and proliferated on music streaming services like SoundCloud, and on social media platforms such as TikTok.
+This new style of jerk rap blended elements of cloud rap, digicore, lowend and plugg.

-British magazine The Face labelled tracks such as Xaviersobased's "Patchmade" (2022), Phreshboyswag's "Inspire" (2023), and Nettspend's "Shine n Peace" (2023) as "jerk anthems".
-Artists such as Yhapojj, ksuuvi, Bloody!, idkcap, percosits, Tenkay, Nettspend and Feardorian further contributed to the movement.
+Writing for The Face, music critic Kieran Press-Reynolds labelled tracks such as Xaviersobased's "Patchmade" (2022), Phreshboyswag's "Inspire" (2023), and Nettspend's "Shine N Peace" (2023) as "jerk anthems".
+Artists such as Yhapojj, ksuuvi, Bloody!, idkcap, percosits, Tenkay, Nettspend and FearDorian further contributed to the movement.
 "Underground heroes" like Duwap Kaine later drew influence from the style, releasing the album DuwapSoBased in 2023.
-Artists Islurwhenitalk and Subiibabii were credited with pioneering the "vampjerk" style, which drew from the genre sigilkore.
+Artists Islurwhenitalk and Subiibabii were credited with pioneering the "vampjerk" style, which drew from the subgenre of hip-hop music sigilkore.'